 The East-West Shrine Game is a proven starting point for athletes seeking careers in the NFL.
 Many of professional football’s most recognized and decorated players, including Tom Brady, Brett Favre and John Elway, all played in East-West Shrine Games.

-More than 90 players from last year’s game signed with professional teams this spring.
+More than 90 players from last year’s game signed with professional teams this spring, and more than 70 made final NFL rosters.
 On average, more than 265 East-West Shrine Game alumni are on NFL rosters each year.
-Since the game’s inception, 71 former players have been inducted into the Pro Football Hall of Fame and more than 200 have been named to the College Football Hall of Fame.
+Since the game’s inception, 72 former players have been inducted into the Pro Football Hall of Fame and more than 200 have been named to the College Football Hall of Fame.
 An invitation to take part in the annual East-West Shrine Game is a once-in-a-lifetime opportunity for the best collegiate football all-stars in the country to showcase their talents in front of top representatives from NFL teams.
 A strong performance in the game can greatly impact a player’s chances of a career in the NFL.

 The players are selected based on their potential to make an NFL roster.
 A consensus of the 32 NFL teams is taken into consideration to field two teams of players who meet this criterion.
 The general divide used to assign East and West teams is the Mississippi River; however, exceptions are made to ensure that the best 100 players are selected for the game, regardless of location.

 Coaching the East-West Shrine Game is as significant an honor as playing.
 Coaches include current and former NFL coaches whose knowledge, experience and accomplishments throughout their careers, best support our player’s development towards a professional football career.